WAHID-QANDIL/WAHID-QANDIL/README.md

 * ✉️  You can contact me at [Mail](mailto:wahidqandill@gmail.com)
 * 🚀  I'm currently working as Android Software Engineer
 * 🧠  I'm Mobile App Developer
-* 🤝  I'm open to collaborating on android app development, Backend development, and IOS app development
+* 🤝  I'm open to collaborating on android projects and any type of open source projects that related to Kotlin and Mobile Development
 *
 <table>
   <tr>